 There are many antiviruses, which are programs that can help you protect your machine from viruses.
 It scans your system and cleans the viruses detected during the scan.
 Some of the popular antiviruses include Avast, Quickheal, McAfee, Kaspersky, etc.

-Types of Computer Virus
+Types of Computer Virus:

 Macro virus alters or infects the macros of a document or data file.
-It is embedded as macro in a document and adds its codes to the macros of the document.
+It is embedded as a macro in a document and adds its codes to the macros of the document.
 The virus spreads when infected documents or data files are opened in other computers.

 File Infector Virus

 It is one of the commonly found computer viruses.
-It particularly infects the executable files; the files with .com or .exe extensions.
+It mainly infects the executable files; the files with .com or .exe extensions.
 The virus becomes active when the infected file is executed.
 The active virus overwrites the file partially or completely.
 Thus it may destroy the original file partially or completely.